 “It’s nice to see you have been trying to save the world.
-I honestly thought you went back with Maya already or trying again to seduce the nurse you have kept in reserve.
+I honestly thought you went back to Maya already or trying again to seduce the nurse you have kept in reserve.
 I don’t trust you Calabar boys.”

 “Because you have been a good boy I will take you back.
 I just finished my period.”

-Ndifreke stood up and said, “I’m leaving.”
+Ndifreke stood up and said “I’m leaving.”

-“No, you’re not!”
+“No you’re not!”
 Elizabeth said and squared up to him.

 “Now I don’t know which world you live in but allow me to tell you a few home truths.
 You live in a society where no one really gives a fuck!
 For heaven’s sake where were you when D’banj, Uti, even Fatoyinbo and a host of others were accused of rape publicly?
 I’m talking about accusations with substance where the accusers even cried for the cameras?
 Apart from the fact that the thing is so hard to prove, you are talking about a teenager who is happy to brag about having sucked a celebrity dick and you are here taking panadol for her headache.
-Maybe in ten years time when life has broken her enough, she might come up with it on her own for her fifteen minutes of fame, but right now you have nothing to run with.
+Maybe in five years when life has broken her enough she might come up with it on her own for her own fifteen minutes of fame, but right now you have nothing to run with.
 You will only further destroy her by giving her exposure she is also not equipped to handle.
-Nothing will come out of this so beat it, man!”
+Nothing will come out of this so beat it man!”